JoshuaThompson/shuffle-ui/README.md

 # Shuffle-Ui

-The UI that for [Twitch Shuffle](http://twitchshuffle.com) which should be paired with the backend service [shuffle-core](https://github.com/JoshuaThompson/shuffle-core).
+The UI for [Twitch Shuffle](http://twitchshuffle.com) which should be paired with the backend service [shuffle-core](https://github.com/JoshuaThompson/shuffle-core).

 ## Installation